 I first noticed them in the spring of 2010.
 My best friend Lisa was visiting from San Francisco, and we were walking to my favourite pizza place on the corner of Hertzbergstraße and Richardplatz in the heart of Rixdorf.

-Lisa was taking note of every aspect of her surroundings: gazing at cobblestones, gushing at the urban garden in front of a block of apartments, and slowly pronouncing the odd-sounding German words on the decorated street signs written in old fashioned loopy letters.
+Lisa was taking note of every aspect of her surroundings: gazing at cobblestones, gushing at the urban gardens in front of a block of apartments, and slowly pronouncing the odd-sounding German words on the decorated street signs written in old-fashioned loopy letters.
 This corner of Berlin, to her at least, was exciting and new.

 ‘What’s that?’ she asked, pointing towards the sign for Hertzbergstraße.
 Shielding my eyes from the midday sun, I looked up and saw a little cork figure perched on the street sign.
 He was about two inches tall and was leaning over his front leg with one arm reaching up towards the sky, in what appeared to be a yoga pose.